2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2019 - Present

-The 2018-P Washington-Signed 1st Patent Position A graded MS68 leads the value chart at $750.
-This exceptional grade represents the highest certified condition for Philadelphia Mint strikes.
+The 2018-P Washington-Signed 1st Patent Position A graded MS68 leads the value chart at $750, recorded on eBay on December 7, 2020.
+This exceptional grade represents the highest certified condition ever documented for Philadelphia Mint strikes of this issue.

 At the third position, the Position A First Strike MS67 from Philadelphia reached $500 at auction.
-Most uncirculated examples typically grade between MS65 to MS66, making these top-tier specimens notably scarce.
+Most uncirculated examples typically grade between MS65 and MS66, making these top-tier specimens notably scarce in today’s market.

 These Washington Patent dollars mark the series’ inaugural release.
 High-grade certified examples consistently attract strong bidding from collectors seeking pristine condition coins from this historic first issue.